 Is smoothing good for thin hair?

-Dr.K.Harish Kumar, MD, DVL, recommends not going for hair smoothing treatment if you have thin locks as it makes the hair strands even finer and results in breakage.
-If you are looking for a treatment to reduce frizz and add shine, it is better to go for natural homemade remedies.
+Dr.K.Harish Kumar, MD, DVL, recommends not going for hair smoothing treatment if you have thin locks as it makes the hair strands even finer and results in hair breakage.
+If you are looking for treatment for frizzy hair, it is better to go for natural homemade remedies.